Keyboard shortcuts

 op punched_disk() {

-// check number of children
+// check number of input models

 if @input.count() == 2 {

-// make hole
+// make hole by subtracting both inputs

 @input.subtract();